alexander-stolz/limioptic/README.md

 <b>Installation (Windows):</b>

 <b>NEW: You can now just run the precompiled version for Windows.
 No installation needed!</b>
+(This might not work on every machine.
+Windows 8 should work, Windows 7 might not)

 This is the web-installer!
 Full setup: <a href="https://sourceforge.net/projects/limioptic/">https://sourceforge.net/projects/limioptic/</a>

 1. Run <b>setup.exe</b>
 2. Install the prerequisites in their default directories.
 3. <b>Make sure to select the C++ compiler during the MinGW installation!</b>
+4. If you have installed LIMIOPTIC in the default directory, you will not be able to update via update.py because of the windows rights management. <b>To fix this, copy the LIMIOPTIC folder to another directory</b> (for example to the Desktop).
+5. Run update.py in the LIMIOPTIC directory to update LIMIOPTic to the newest version.

 <br>